How Much is Scaffolding Hire?

 Double Scaffolding Cost

 Also known as mason’s scaffolding, double scaffolding is generally used for stone masonry work.
-The idea behind using two rows of scaffolding is because of the challenges associated with fitting supporting plugs into stone.
+The idea behind using two rows of scaffolding is due to the challenges associated with fitting supporting plugs into stone.

 With double scaffolding, the frame itself supports each putlog, and the use of two rows makes it especially firm.
 This type of scaffolding often uses cross braces and rakers too.